How to Plant, Grow, and Care for Rocky Mountain Bee

 Propagation

-Rocky Mountain bee is an expert at producing its own seed.
+The Rocky Mountain bee plant is an expert at producing its own seed.
 These are self-pollinators and create their own fruit.
 Once the bee plant has concluded flowering for the season, it will then focus its energy on producing what appear to be tiny bean pods.
 Each pod contains several seeds.

 Leave the pods on the plant to dry at the end of summer and then collect the seed for next year.
-Remember that these seeds require stratification, so they will need to be planted in the fall for best results.
-They also require sunlight for germination.
-Sprinkle them across your planting location and then cover them with a fine dusting of sand or light soil.
+Remember that these seeds require stratification, so you will need to plant them in the fall for best results.

 Common Problems